For the best day trip from Prague it’s hard to beat Karlstejn Castle.

 When (if) you’ve had enough of wandering around the castle and grounds, you can descend into the village for a look around.
 The main street is the one where, understandably, most of the action is.
 This is where you eat, where you may end up staying overnight (or several nights), and this is where you will find the village’s other attractions.

-The Museum of Nativity Scenes
+The Museum of Nativity Scenes in Karlstejn

 The Museum of Nativity Scenes highlights one of the Czech Republic’s favorite pastimes.
 Although the country is predominantly atheist, the Czechs throw themselves into the creation of Nativity scenes with wild abandon.
 These scenes go far beyond the usual group around the manger; they take more of an “everything but the kitchen sink” approach.
 The Nativity figures can be made of porcelain, wood, clay, and even gingerbread.
 The largest scene on display is located in the loft of the building, and covers an area of approximately 80 square meters.
 In all, the museum contains around 50 Nativity scenes.